arshaali/arshaali.github.io/pages/courses.md

 #### Oakland University

-Below are some of the parts that I have designed in CATIA V5.
+Below are some refrigerator parts that I have designed in CATIA V5.

 <img src="../assets/egr120.png" alt="egr 120 fridge design" width="600" height="600">